ionascuandrei/Self-Driving-Car/readme.md

  - Use bash command: petalinux-build
  - Set in Makefile BOOT_PARTITION and ROOTFS_PARTITION with the corresponding path to the SD Card
  - Note: SD Card should have a partition for boot and one for root's files system
+ - Use the Makefile to generate Boot Image and copy it on SD Card

 ## Folder Tree
 For illustrative purposes the current organization of the repository is shown below.